WycliffeAssociates/btt-recorder-docs/docs/recording.rst

 3. Tap on the chapter bar that needs to be recorded.

 4. On the verse bar that needs to be recorded, tap on the microphone icon.

+   **HINT**: This is an easy way to keep track of which verses/chunks have recordings already so that you don’t unnecessarily record the same item over and over.
+It is also an easy way to navigate to the specific item you want to record.

 5. Check the information on the top gray bar:

   •	Target Language
   •	Project Type
   •	Book
   •	Chapter
   •	Verse or Chunk

 6. Use the + and – signs to correct the chapter or verse/chunk number.